A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

 \subsection{Our Contributions}

-Though recently emerged, deep graph generation has attracted great attentions.
 Various advanced works on deep graph generation have been conducted, ranging from the one-shot graph generation to sequential graph generation process, accommodating various deep generative learning strategies.
 These methods aim to solve one or several of the above challenges by works from different fields, including machine learning, bio-informatics, artificial intelligence, human health and social-network mining.
 However, the methods developed by different research fields tend to use different vocabularies and solve problems from different angles.
 Also, standard and comprehensive evaluation procedures to validate the developed deep generative models for graphs are lacking.
-A comprehensive and systematic survey covering the research on deep generative models for graph generation as well as its applications, evaluations, and open problems is imperative yet missing.